Sh3b0/DevOps/docs/4-CICD.md

   - Pay attention to the base OS and the user under which the container is running since:
     - Using `sh` in `Jenkinsfile` runs commands under that user and that base OS.
     - Alpine images can introduce issues with some plug-ins.
+  - Running docker commands (e.g., `docker push`) from Jenkinsfile can be problematic when jenkins itself is running as a docker container, there are multiple [solutions](https://blog.container-solutions.com/running-docker-in-jenkins-in-docker) for this.

 - **Use an IDE plugin for help with syntax highlighting and linting of `Jenkinsfile`.**

   - There doesn’t seem to be an official one for VSCode at the time of writing this.